jonelantha/react-responsive-pagination/README.md

 ![release](https://github.com/jonelantha/react-responsive-pagination/workflows/Release/badge.svg)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 A React pagination component which intelligently renders to the available width.
-Styled for Bootstrap 4
+Styled for Bootstrap 4.

 <img src="./react-responsive-pagination.gif?raw=true" width="985" alt="react-responsive-pagination example" />

 ## How do I use it?

-- Make sure your project is using the [Bootstrap 4 CSS styles](https://getbootstrap.com/docs/4.3/getting-started/download/)
+- Make sure your project is either using the [Bootstrap 4 CSS styles](https://getbootstrap.com/docs/4.6/getting-started/download/) or alternatively you can provide your own styles, see [Requirements](#requirements--compatibility) below

 - Include the pagination component in your React project with `npm install react-responsive-pagination`